yyc12345/libcmo21/README.md

 * [stb](https://github.com/nothings/stb) (For image read / write)
 * iconv (non-Windows system required)

-It can be compiled on Windows via sln file, or on Linux platform via CMake file.
-You should set up `LibRef.props` when using sln file.
+It can be compiled on Windows via sln file.
+You should set up `LibRef.props` when using sln file to build this project on Windows.
+You also can use CMake file to compile this project on Linux or anything else platform.
 However CMake may not be updated in time because I develop this project on Windows frequently.